Land Command: HQ Land Command, 1995–2008

-In 1995, HQ UK Land Forces at Wilton assumed control of troops in Germany and most other places.
+In 1995, HQ United Kingdom Land Forces at Wilton assumed control of troops in Germany and most other places.
 The remaining British Army troops in Germany (including the core of Headquarters Allied Command Europe Rapid Reaction Corps, HQ ARRC) were placed under its command after the disbandment of Headquarters British Army of the Rhine.
 It became HQ Land Command, and assumed control of almost all British Army combat and combat support units on 1 April 1995.
 When it was formed it included 69,200 regular troops (6,400 officers and 62,800 other ranks), 59,700 reservists and 14,200 civil servants.

-It initially embraced all operational troops in the UK, Germany (including HQ ARRC, 1st Armoured Division, and United Kingdom Support Command (Germany) (UKSC (G)), Nepal and Brunei, as well as the British Army Training Unit Suffield (Canada); British Army Training Unit Kenya; and the training team in Belize.
+It initially embraced all operational troops in the UK, Germany (including HQ ARRC, 1st Armoured Division, and United Kingdom Support Command (Germany)), Nepal and Brunei, as well as the British Army Training Unit Suffield in Canada; British Army Training Unit Kenya; and the training team in Belize.
 The command represented 72% of the Army's manpower and virtually all of its fighting forces.
 Bringing all the army's conventional fighting forces into one command allowed the new commander-in-chief, initially General Sir John Wilsey, to better prioritise operational commitments and to reduce the higher overhead costs previously spent in maintaining four-star operational commands both in the UK and in Germany.
 HQ Land Command was given control of several functions previously executed by the General Staff within the Ministry of Defence (Army).
 These include the Operational Tour Plot for duties in Northern Ireland, to the Falkland Islands and in support of the United Nations, and the Arms Plot, the routine rotation of armoured, artillery and infantry units between postings.

 Major forces not under Land Command's aegis remained British Forces Cyprus (with many units committed to the United Nations), the Falkland Islands, units under Director Special Forces, and Headquarters Northern Ireland.
 In the last of those, the General Officer commanding reported to the Secretary of State for Northern Ireland for operations in support of the civil power.

 Wilsey also became Joint Commander for British military operations in the Former Republic of Yugoslavia including Operation Grapple, UNPROFOR.

 On 1 April 2008, HQ Land Command amalgamated with HQ Adjutant General under 'Project Hyperion' and became HQ Land Forces.
 It moved from Erskine Barracks to the former RAF Andover site now known as Marlborough Lines on 23 June 2010.